I. Introduction: Navigating Homeownership in Ontario

 IV.
 Ontario Provincial and Municipal Programs

-Beyond federal initiatives, the province of Ontario and its various municipalities offer additional incentives tailored to assist first-time home buyers within their jurisdictions.
-These programs often address specific regional affordability challenges.
+Beyond federal initiatives, the province of Ontario and its various municipalities offer additional incentives tailored to assist first-time home buyers in the GTA and beyond.

 Ontario Land Transfer Tax (LTT) Rebate